rc9000/netdisco_discover_hook/README.md

 See https://github.com/netdisco/netdisco/wiki/Hooks for more information about Hooks in general.

-To run the hook after a device is discovered, put this into deployment.yml
+To run this hook after a device is discovered, put the following into deployment.yml

     hooks:
       - type: 'exec'